-It rained some here late today, and I was reminded of a day almost a year ago in Paris.
+It rained late today, and I was reminded of a day almost a year ago in Paris.
 We had walked down Rue Bonaparte past St. Germain des Pres where a high-profile wedding was taking place.
-That we could tell by the security and paparazzi.
+We could tell by the security and paparazzi.
 Who we had no idea, but we stood around for awhile and enjoyed the spectacle like everyone else in the crowd surrounding the church entrance.
 There was a very good photographer selling prints of Paris on print racks on the street corner.
 (I wish I knew his name.)
-To add to the scene someone had spray painted a beat-up used car completely white, inside and out, even the wheels, and positioned it behind the gathered crowd as “display art”.
-I’m not against their art, but the whole scene was very odd.

 After awhile we strolled on and past the famous Les Deux Magots, and I wished, not for the first time, that I could get some kind of unique photo of the place but none was to be had at the moment.
 We crossed Boulevard Saint-Germain and continued on to St. Sulpice which neither of us had been in before.

 Later that day I found myself back at Les Deux Magots from the backseat of a taxi.
 We had finally hailed a taxi in the late afternoon rain.
 Shot through the window with a Parisian bicyclist to frame the shot, I got what I wanted.
 It’s blurry.
 It’s atmospheric.
-It’s definitely not a “postcard” shot, but all of that makes your eye have to look at it a little bit harder.
-Study it… I love it.
+It’s definitely not a “postcard” shot, but all of that makes your eye have to look at it a little bit harder and study it…